Seaborgium

 Seaborgium is a synthetic chemical element; it has symbol Sg and atomic number 106.
 It is named after the American nuclear chemist Glenn T. Seaborg.
 As a synthetic element, it can be created in a laboratory but is not found in nature.
 It is also radioactive; the most stable known isotopes have half-lives on the order of several minutes.

 In the periodic table of the elements, it is a d-block transactinide element.
 It is a member of the 7th period and belongs to the group 6 elements as the fourth member of the 6d series of transition metals.
-Chemistry experiments have confirmed that seaborgium behaves as the heavier homologue to tungsten in group 6.
-The chemical properties of seaborgium are characterized only partly, but they compare well with the chemistry of the other group 6 elements.
+Very few chemical reactions of seaborgium have been studied: only a few atoms at a time can be produced and these decay quickly.
+A few inorganic compounds and a carbonyl believed to be Sg(CO)_{6} have been synthesized.
+These experiments have confirmed that seaborgium behaves as the heavier homologue to tungsten in group 6.

 In 1974, a few atoms of seaborgium were produced in laboratories in the Soviet Union and in the United States.
 The priority of the discovery and therefore the naming of the element was disputed between Soviet and American scientists, and it was not until 1997 that the International Union of Pure and Applied Chemistry (IUPAC) established seaborgium as the official name for the element.
 It is one of only two elements named after a living person at the time of naming, the other being oganesson, element 118.
 (Note: The names einsteinium and fermium for elements 99 and 100 were proposed when their namesakes (Albert Einstein and Enrico Fermi respectively) were still alive, but were not made official until Einstein and Fermi had died.)